 A. TESTS

 Two tests will be given in this course: a midterm exam, scheduled for Tues., Mar.
-13 during our usual 2:30-3:45 class period in Herter 231; and a final exam.
+28 during our usual 2:30-3:45 class period in S240 ILC; and a final exam.
 The final will only cover material studied since the midterm.
 The format of the exams will be discussed in class at a later date.
 Each test will be worth approximately 25% of your final grade.
 Make-up exams will not be given except through special arrangement made in advance with me.

 B. PAPER

 One formal paper is required for this course.
 It will be worth approximately 25% of your final grade and will focus on a film screened in our class.
-Click here to learn which film you'll be writing about.
-Your paper will be due at the beginning of the lecture period two weeks after that film's screening in class.
-Your paper MUST follow one of the two following forms:
+Once our course's enrollment has stabilized at the end of the add-drop period, I will assign you a film to write about.
+Your paper will be due at the beginning of class on the listed due date.
+Your paper MUST follow one of the three following options:

-1. A close analysis of some aspect of the film's style or technique.
+Option #1.
+A close analysis of some aspect of the film's style or technique.
 Analyze how the film uses a specific cinematic element or combination of elements to create meaning or an emotional effect.
-For example, you may want to examine a film's use of black-and-white cinematography, or the camera's perspective and movement, or sound, or editing, as any one of these items relates to a film's exposition and narrative progression.
+For example, you may want to examine a film's use of black-and-white cinematography, or the camera's perspective and movement, or sound, or editing (or some combination thereof) as it relates to a film's exposition and narrative progression.
 Think about what central idea or ideas the film may be attempting to communicate and how certain elements or techniques are being used to achieve that communication.
 Consider the relationship between what the film says (its content) and how the film says it (its form).
 Also, think about how the film's narrative structure might work to create meaning or make you as a viewer respond or react in a certain way.
 Suggest by your analysis how well or poorly the filmmakers employed the stylistic element or technique.
 This does not necessarily have to be a library/web research paper (though you may find outside research helpful), but if you use research sources -- newspaper and magazine articles, books on the filmmakers involved, websites, etc. -- they should be appropriately cited.

-No matter which of the two approaches you take, your paper should follow a "purpose/evidence/conclusion" structure and include a thesis statement.
+On your paper's first page, please specify which of the three options that you're following.
+Also, please remember that your paper should follow a "purpose/evidence/conclusion" structure and include a thesis statement, no matter which approach you take.
 Your thesis statement, which should appear no later than your paper's second paragraph, will guide your write-up of the results of your investigation into the film.

 As noted above, the paper is due two weeks after the movie's screening.
 I will accept late papers but for reduced credit and only if you have made arrangements with me in advance.